Presentations for Generalized nilHecke Algebras: Introduction

+The author would like thank M. Khovanov for discussing these results in 2011.
+Also A. Beliakova, M. Hill, N. Kuhn, A. Lauda and W. Wang for their interest.

-These results were presented at the University of Virginia and University of Zurich in February 2012 and were included in later talks at AMS Meeting in Tampa, Knots in Washington and the Fields Institute conference on ``Higher Algebraic and Geometric Structures'' in May.
-The author would like to thank the organizers of the Fields Institute conference for the invitation.
+In 2012, these results were presented at the University of Virginia, University of Zurich, the AMS Tampa meeting and Knots in Washington.
+The author would like to thank O. Yacobi and A. Hoffnung for the opportunity to present these results at the Fields Institute in May 2012.

+Special thanks to the organizers of the conference ``Quantum Topology and Hyperbolic Geometry'' for their encouragement of younger researchers.